StackExchange/stack-blog/_posts/2010-06-10-improved-question-merging.markdown

-* somehow we forgot to limit the # of delete votes 10k users could cast every day, which was a disaster waiting to happen.
-Almost every other vote type is rate limited, and [for good reason](http://www.codinghorror.com/blog/2009/02/rate-limiting-and-velocity-checking.html).
+\* <sub>somehow we forgot to limit the # of delete votes 10k users could cast every day, which was a disaster waiting to happen.
+Almost every other vote type is rate limited, and [for good reason](http://www.codinghorror.com/blog/2009/02/rate-limiting-and-velocity-checking.html).</sub>